rescatux/chntpw/README.txt

 http://pogostick.net/~pnh/ntpasswd/

-At that site there's a floppy and a bootable CD that use chntpw to access the NT/2k/XP/Vista-system it is booted on to edit password etc.
+At that site there's a floppy and a bootable CD that use chntpw to access the NT/2k/XP/Vista/Win7/Win8 system it is booted on to edit password etc.
 The instructions below are for the standalone program itself, not the floppy.

 What does chntpw do?
 --------------------

-This little program will enable you to view some information and change user passwords in a Windows (NT/XP/Vista/win7) etc SAM userdatabase file.
+This little program will enable you to view some information and change user passwords, change user/group memberships in a Windows (NT/XP/Vista/win7/win8) etc SAM userdatabase file.
 You do not need to know the old passwords.
-However, you need to get at the file some way or another yourself.
+However, you need to get at the registry files some way or another yourself.
 In addition it contains a simple registry editor with full write support, and hex-editor which enables you to fiddle around with bits&bytes in the file as you wish yourself.